SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 If you are energetic, goal-oriented, creative, and experienced in software development, you may be eligible to become a member of our team.

-## _College and/or universities that offers entrance into a related program_

-## _Entrance requirements_
+## _Education_

+### Entrance requirements

+### First year program (courses)
- description of first year program (courses) that you would take
+These are some of the first year programs you will take at Waterloo Computer Science:

+**September to December**
+* CS 135 – Designing Functional Programs
+* MATH 135 – Algebra for Honours Mathematics
+* MATH 137 – Calculus 1 for Honours Mathematics
+* One communication skills course
+* One elective

+**January to April**
+* CS 136 – Elementary Algorithm Design and Data Abstraction
+* CS 136L – Tools and Techniques for Software Development
+* MATH 136 – Linear Algebra 1 for Honours Mathematics
+* MATH 138 – Calculus 2 for Honours Mathematics
+* Two electives

 the length of time to complete the degree or diploma for the course

 ## _Valuable experiential learning opportunities that make for a stronger job candidate_